ChainAgnostic/CAIPs/CAIPs/caip-261.md

 },
 ```
 #### Trust Graph Expension
 ##### Implicit Trust Assertions
 While the Peer Trust Assertion model outlined previously focuses on explicit trust signals, the trust graph can be further enriched with additional implicit on-chain and/or off-chain trust signals related to its peers.
 These can include Proof of Humanity, Proof of Membership, Proof of Contributions, Proof of Attendance, Social Graphs, among others.
 This standard does not define the handling of implicit trust; it leaves the integration of relevant data to the discretion of the final consumer, depending on the specific use-case.

 ##### Additional Explicit Trust Assertions
-The trust graph can also be enhanced with additional explicit trust signals derived from various models, broadening the scope of trust assessment
+The trust graph can also be enhanced with additional explicit trust signals derived from any model, broadening the scope of trust assessment.

 ### Trust Assertions Verification
 The standard presumes that both the `issuer` property will be dereferenced and the complete contents of the `credentialSubject` will be consumed only after the wire-formats and signed-envelopes have been verified.

 #### Signature Verification

 The veracity and integrity of trust assertions are paramount to ensuring unbiased insights.
-All trust assertions MUST be cryptographically signed by the issuer using strong cryptographic methods and verified prior to consumption.
+All trust assertions SHOULD be cryptographically signed by the issuer using strong cryptographic methods and verified prior to consumption.
 The standard supports any strong signature methods, such as: ECDSA, EdDSA, Schnorr Signatures, RSA...

 EIP-712 should be considered a complementary cryptographic proof method alongside others like ECDSA, EdDSA, Schnorr, and RSA for on-chain verifiable credentials.